Applandeo/Material-Calendar-View/README.md

 # Material-Calendar-View

-It's a fully customized simple calendar and date picker created using Material Design guidelines.
+Material-Calendar-View is a simple and customizable calendar widget for Android based on Material Design.
+The widget has two funcionalities: a date picker to select dates and a classic calendar.

 ![device-2017-05-29-072746](https://cloud.githubusercontent.com/assets/2614225/26537866/12b530f6-4443-11e7-910e-235b1267f2cd.png) ![device-2017-05-29-075947](https://cloud.githubusercontent.com/assets/2614225/26538163/e40730cc-4444-11e7-897d-ca45d7289a0f.png)